cameliapitsilis-lgtm/cart253/variation-jam/README.md

 > - The background of the start screen was made by user3679043 from freepick.com: https://www.freepik.com/premium-vector/
 abstract-retro-pixel-art-80s-background-eps-10-vector-graphics_18568568.htm?epik=dj0yJnU9cklDOTBFUEtrbEdmNDZ6Q3lLWHl6XzZVYzRGWVdRdmcmcD0wJm49cTlVOG5fZnZBSVRoVUsyd3ZEcloxZyZ0PUFBQUFBR2tNSEVZ

+> - The frog was made by PixelArt from pinterest: couldnt find the link as the frog is no longer posted online.

 > - The background of the different modes was taken from pinterest: https://uk.pinterest.com/pin/758152918542245462/